 Day by Day

-Visit the asaichi (morning market), brimming with goods that range from lacquerware to fresh fish and vegetables.
-Ride along the coast to a gorgeous waterfall and enjoy lunch at a local winery overlooking the sea.
+Visit the asaichi (morning market), find anything from lacquerware and sake to fresh fish and vegetables.
+Bike along the scenic coast to a gorgeous waterfall and enjoy lunch at a local winery overlooking the sea.
 Later on, enjoy a special private welcome ceremony at the local Shinto shrine.

 Explore the city of Kanazawa and one of Japan's greatest gardens, full of thoughtful intricacies and inspiring landscapes.
 Experience a traditional tea ceremony before a scenic loop ride in the hot spring town of Yamanaka Onsen.
 Culinary masters delight our senses at dinner tonight.

 After breakfast, transfer to Kyoto and say your farewells.
 Kyoto easily demands a stay of several nights with its temples, shrines and UNESCO World Heritage sites.